 These are the most important factors to consider when looking for a new bolt carrier group for your 6.5 Creedmoor AR-10:

-Always make sure that your bolt carrier group has been magnetic particle inspected or marked as MPI.
-This means that the bolt carrier group has been placed into a magnetic field created by two electromagnetics, with a liquid solution of magnetic particles used to cover the steel.
-This will identify any cracks or fissures located in the steel and ensure that the overall bolt carrier group is safe to use over the long term.
+Always make sure that your bolt carrier group is magnetic particle inspected or marked as MPI.
+MPI means that the bolt carrier group has been placed into a magnetic field created by two electromagnetics.
+It uses a liquid solution of magnetic particles to cover the steel.
+This will identify any cracks or fissures in the steel.
+It also ensures that the bolt carrier group is safe to use over the long term.

-Any bolt carrier group that comes magnetic particle inspected will be guaranteed to last for several thousand rounds of sustained firing.
-Keep in mind that when you shoot your AR-10, the bolt carrier group is literally subjected to tens of thousands of pounds for each square inch.
+You can guarantee that any bolt carrier group that is MPI-inspected will last for several rounds of sustained firing.
+Also, keep in mind that when you shoot your AR-10, the bolt carrier group is literally subjected to tens of thousands of pounds for each square inch.

-Last but not least, don’t neglect price.
-The whole reason to get a bolt carrier group assembled rather than buying and putting together all of the parts on your own is to save money.
-That being said, bolt carrier groups still aren’t cheap.
+Last but not least, don’t neglect the price.
+The reason to get a bolt carrier group assembled rather than buying and putting the parts together on your own is to save money.
+With that in mind, bolt carrier groups still aren’t cheap.
 The best advice is to buy the highest quality bolt carrier group that you can afford.

-Now that we’ve covered why you need to upgrade your bolt carrier group for your AR-10, here are our top three choices for a 6.5 Creedmoor bolt carrier group:
+We covered why you need to upgrade your bolt carrier group for your AR-10.
+Now, let’s discuss the best 6.5 Creedmoor bolt carrier groups:

 Brownells 308 AR Bolt Carrier Group

-Each element of this bolt carrier group, more importantly, has undergone magnetic particle inspection.
-This ensures that literally every square centimeter of the bolt carrier group is durable and safe.
-The bolt of this carrier group is built out of even harder steel than the rest of the group and is designed to last for tens of thousands of shots.
+Each element of this bolt carrier group has undergone magnetic particle inspection.
+MPI ensures that every square centimeter of the bolt carrier group is durable and safe.
+In addition, Brownells built the bolt of this carrier group with sturdier steel than the rest of its parts.
+They also designed it to last for tens of thousands of shots.